Best Things To See And Do In Paris In March

 This jazz festival takes place at various venues in Seine-St-Denis and includes a varied schedule of shows that we recommend you take a close look at on the official website.

-As a general rule, you will be able to enjoy performances by very talented artists from genres such as jazz, blues, R&B, soul, funk, flamenco and rhythms from various corners of the world.
+As a general rule, you can enjoy performances by very talented artists from genres such as jazz, blues, R&B, soul, funk, flamenco and rhythms from various corners of the world.

 Where it takes place